Transparency Maintained

 8,700+ Scanner community members

-When police departments claim encryption is necessary for modern policing, point to Tampa.
-Florida's third-largest city operates one of the most accessible police communication systems in the state.
-No 30-minute delays.
-No media credentialing requirements.
-No encryption keys needed.
+When departments claim encryption is required for modern policing, Tampa is the counter-example.
+Florida's third-largest city runs one of the most accessible police communication systems in the state.
+No 30-minute delay.
+No media credentials.
+No encryption keys.

 • Tampa PD: Fully accessible